Skip to content

 ->download(route('reports.download', $report));

-->toast() accepts a message and an optional Variant (Success, Error, Warning, Info).
-The variant can come first or second — both ->toast('Saved.') and ->toast(Variant::Error, 'Could not save.') read naturally.
-Pass a ToastMessage instead to set a lifetime, control dismissal, or attach a link or action — see Toasts.
+->toast() accepts a message and an optional Variant (the shared PrimaryDanger vocabulary), defaulting to success: ->toast('Saved.'), ->toast('Could not save.', Variant::Danger).
+Pass a Toast instead to set a lifetime, control dismissal, or attach a link or action — see Toasts.

 A callout is a persistent in-flow banner — appropriate for warnings, trials, subscription notices, or any message that should stay visible until the user acts.
-Unlike a toast, a callout is not transient: it appears in the layout where the Callouts slot is placed and stays until the user dismisses it.
-There is no duration or auto-dismiss, and navigating between pages within the same layout does not clear it.
+Unlike a toast, a callout is not transient: it appears in the layout where the Callouts slot is placed.
+There is no duration or auto-dismiss.
+An unkeyed callout stays until the user dismisses it, and navigating between pages within the same layout does not clear it; a keyed callout follows the lifetime described below instead.

 Build a Callout value object and pass it to ->callout():

-use Lattice\Lattice\Core\Enums\Variant;
+use Lattice\Ui\Enums\Variant;

-use Lattice\Lattice\Core\Values\Callout;
+use Lattice\Ui\Effects\Builtin\Callout;

 return ActionResult::success()